Close Menu

 Goals from Dutch pair Ian Maatsen and Donyell Malen set up a 2-0 victory.

 There has been a sharp focus on the match after officials in Birmingham decided last month to ban visiting fans from attending.
-The decision was widely criticised, including from British Prime Minister Keir Starmer, but lauded by others, who said Maccabi fans have a recent history of violence.
+The decision was widely criticised, including from British Prime Minister Keir Starmer, who had to quickly withdraw from his stance, when Maccabi fans demonstrated their thuggish behaviour in a local derby game.
+This reinforced the police’s position, who said Maccabi fans have a recent history of violence.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email Telegram WhatsApp